germain-italic/adminer-docker-custom/README.md

 ## 🐛 Troubleshooting

 ### Plugin not loading
-- Check that `adminer-plugins/` directory exists and is readable
+- Check that `adminer-plugins.php` exists and loads the plugin
 - Verify plugin file path and permissions
 - Check PHP error logs for syntax errors